imansawi/lighthouse-web-notes-old/README.md

 # Eiman's Notes

 ## Summary

-This repository contains all of the notes taken by [Your Name] for the Lighthouse Labs Web Development Bootcamp.
+This repository contains all of the notes taken by Eiman (https://github.com/imansawi) for the Lighthouse Labs Web Development Bootcamp.